rpcpool/solana-accountsdb-sqs/README.md

 }
 ```

-Now plugin will load config from Redis.
+Now plugin will load config from Redis (`config` key in current example).
+Config format in Redis is same as in `json` file except that `admin` section should not exists.

-Each time when config need to be reloaded these data should be published to `admin` channel: `{"target":"global"}`.
+Each time when config need to be reloaded these data should be published to channel (`admin` in current example): `{"target":"global"}`.